Orange-Cyberdefense/bof/docs/man/dev.rst

 6. Additionnaly, you can create a Python file to write higher-level functions (for instance, objects inheriting ``BOFDevice`` and functions that creates it), and move your protocol-dependent constants to a dedicated Python file.

+.. note:: You can also create the layer with only higher-level functions that
+	  rely directly on the Scapy packet without BOF's overrides (i.e.: no BOFPacket object).
+Layers LLDP and Profinet currently work this way.